Your support is important to us! Thank you for considering making a planned gift to the Reconstructionist movement.

 For the past 45 years, our movement has been built with the help of generous donors who have provided support through a variety of means.
 This includes:

 We are here to help you and answer your questions!
-Please contact Sara Crimm, assistant director of development, 215.576.0800, ext.
-143 or email@example.com
+Please contact Barbara Lissy, assistant vice president for development, 215.576.0800, ext.
+155 or firstname.lastname@example.org.

 A gift in your will can help secure the future of the Reconstructionist movement.
 The opportunity to make a lasting contribution is not just for the wealthy.
 People from all walks of life leave charitable gifts—because a bequest can be designed to fit any budget.
 All it takes is a legal will or a simple codicil.